Overview

 Arbitrary read/write

-Now that we can control where we place chunks, what do we do to get read/write?
+Now that we can control where we place chunks, what do we do to get read/write primitives?

-We can’t just place them anywhere in memory as libc has a pretty annoying size check which we will hit if we don’t place the chunk at an address that has a valid size for the 0x20 fastbin.
+We can’t simply place them anywhere in memory, as libc has a size check that is quite annoying, which we will encounter if we don’t place the chunk at an address with a valid size for the 0x20 fastbin.

 x

-With this in mind I decided to target the array the program used to store the chunk pointers.
+With this in mind, I decided to target the array that the program used to store the chunk pointers.

-To bypass the check I relied on the fact that pointers have random bytes due to ASLR so I could sometimes pass this check, only requiring me to run the exploit multiple times.
+To bypass the check, I relied on the fact that pointers contain random bytes due to ASLR, allowing me to sometimes pass this check, requiring only that I run the exploit multiple times.

-To get a libc leak, I just modified a pointer to a GOT address which holds libc pointers and printed.
+To get a libc leak, I just modified a pointer to a GOT address, which holds libc pointers, and printed it.

 And for RCE, I went for the classic one_gadget in malloc_hook since the libc version was 2.25